pegeler/REDCapRITS/README.md

 This package is a fork of [pegeler/REDCapRITS](https://github.com/pegeler/REDCapRITS).
 The REDCapRITS represents great and extensive work to handle castellated REDCap data in different programming languages.
 This fork is purely minded on R usage and includes a few implementations of the main `REDCap_split` function.

-THis package is very much to be seen as an attempt at a REDCap-R foundry for handling both the transition from dataset/variable list to database and the other way, from REDCap database to a tidy dataset.
+This package is very much to be seen as an attempt at a R-to-REDCap-to-R foundry for handling both the transition from dataset/variable list to database and the other way, from REDCap database to a tidy dataset.
 The goal was also to allow for a "minimal data" approach by allowing to filter records, instruments and variables in the export to only download data needed.
-I think this approach is desireable for handling sensitive, clinical data.
-No similar functionality is available from similar tools (like `REDCapR` or `REDCapTidieR`).
-Please refer to [REDCap-Tools](https://redcap-tools.github.io/) for other great tools.
+I think this approach is desirable for handling sensitive, clinical data.
+Please refer to [REDCap-Tools](https://redcap-tools.github.io/) for other great tools for working with REDCap in R.

 ## Use and immprovements

-This package is primarily relevant for working with longitudinal projects and/or projects using repeated instruments.
-Here is just a short descirption of the main functions:
+Here is just a short description of the main functions:

 * `REDcap_split()`: Works largely as the original `REDCapRITS::REDCap_split()`.
 It takes a REDCap dataset and metadata (data dictionary) to split the data set into a list of dataframes of instruments.

 * `read_redcap_tables()`: wraps the use of [`REDCapR::redcap_read()`](https://github.com/OuhscBbmc/REDCapR) with `REDCap_split()` to ease the export of REDCap data.
+Default output is a list of data frames with one data frame for each REDCap instrument.

-* `redcap_wider()`: pivots each data frame with repeated instruments to a wide format utilizing the [`tidyr::pivot_wider()`](https://tidyr.tidyverse.org/reference/pivot_wider.html) from the [tidyverse](https://www.tidyverse.org/).
+* `redcap_wider()`: joins and pivots a list of data frames with repeated instruments to a wide format utilizing the [`tidyr::pivot_wider()`](https://tidyr.tidyverse.org/reference/pivot_wider.html) from the [tidyverse](https://www.tidyverse.org/).

 * `easy_redcap()`: combines secure API key storage with the `keyring`-package, focused data retrieval and optional widening.
 This is the recommended approach for easy data access and analysis.

-...
+* `ds2dd_detailed()`: Converts a data set to a data dictionary for upload to a new REDCap database.
+Variables (fields) and instruments in a REDCap data base are defined by this data dictionary.

+* `shiny_cast()`: [Shiny]() application to ease the process of converting a spreadsheet/data set to a REDCap database.
+The app runs locally and data is transferred securely.
+You can just create and upload the data dictionary, but you can also transfer the given data in the same process.

 ## Future

-The plan with this package is to be bundled with a Handbook on working with REDCap from R. I plan to also include functionality to assist in casting (yes, pun intended) the initial REDCap database.
+The plan with this package is to be bundled with a Handbook on working with REDCap from R. This work is in progress but is limited by the time available.
+Please feel free to contact me or create and issue with ideas for future additions.

 ## Installation